riipandi/kyval/README.md

 ---

 Kyval is a simple key-value store based on LibSQL.
-This project is a fork of [Kyval Rust][keyv-rust], originally created by [Christian Llontop][chrisllontop].
+This project is a fork of [Keyv Rust][keyv-rust], originally created by [Christian Llontop][chrisllontop].
 By utilizing LibSQL, Kyval offers a lightweight and flexible alternative for simple data storage needs.